 - Many research libraries participate in the SHARES program which supports on-site access to collections and services.
 In addition, a small number of SHARES libraries are offering the opportunity to create a library account and check out materials through the SHARES On-Site Borrowing Pilot Program.

-- Local college or university libraries might allow visitors to use their collections on sight.
+- Local college or university libraries might allow visitors to use their collections on site.
 Check for visitor policy pages before traveling in case an application ahead of time is required.

 - New York Public Library provides library cards free of charge to any person who lives, works, attends school, or pays property taxes in New York State.

 - Local or hometown public libraries may have the items that you need and usually provide interlibrary loan services for their patrons, which may include borrowing books.

 Working or studying abroad?

 This guide provides a wealth of helpful information: Study Abroad: Cornell Library Services.

 And if you have questions about any of this, be sure to Ask a Librarian on the phone, via email or online chat.